deepak728/Ridobiko_Solutions/README.md

 # Ridobiko_Solutions
-it's an vendor end app to manage all their bookings.
+it's an vendor end application to manage all their bookings.